AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/MSI/HelperService/MSIHelperService/readme.md

 ## How does this service work?

-The service is deployed to a Azure Web App and it exposes the Azure Web Apps MSI endpoint for testing. i.e. it exposes it's own MSI endpoint so the Web App resource can be tested.
-In addition to that it also calls into other Azure resources like Azure Function and exposes their MSI endpoints as well.
+The service is deployed to an Azure Web App and it exposes the Azure Web Apps MSI endpoint for testing. i.e. it exposes it's own MSI endpoint so the Web App resource can be tested.
+In addition to that it also calls into other Azure resources like Azure Function, ServiceFabric, AzureARC and IMDS and exposes their MSI endpoints as well.

 ### How to build and deploy the helper service (exposes Web App MSI)